sib-swiss/git-training/exercises/exercises_first_steps.md

     git push origin --delete <team branch name>
     ```

-   Alternatively, the team branch can also be deleted via the web interface of
+   Alternatively, the team branch can also be deleted via the GitHub web
-   GitHub/GitLab.
+   interface.

 3. Finally, each team member can **delete the remote-tracking branch** for
    the team branch (`origin/team-branch-name`) from their local repo.